thsandfuchs/teched2025-XP2642/exercises/ex1/README.md

 - 👉 For the best experience, do open workflow links into a separate tab or into a new window (right click).

+Explanation.
+What happened?
 - The pre-configured CI/CD automation workflows are to be manually triggered.
-They come in two flavors, as:
+They come in two flavors, namely:
   * admin (cluster-wide)
   * students (namespaced) flows as depicted below: